Fenggang Yang: Criticism

 The limitations of Yang's theories have also been illustrated by Vincent Goossaert, a scholar of Chinese religion at the École pratique des hautes études in Paris.
 He speaks of a "total absence of historical reflexion", in Yang's studies, about Buddhism and Taoism, but especially Chinese folk religions.
 The latter, which comprise cultural communities devoted to local deities and individual spiritual techniques, are classified by Yang as the legally undefined "gray market" of "semi-, quasi- and pseudo-religions", standing between the fully legal "red market" of what Yang considers "true religions" (whose prototype is Christianity) and the illegal "black market" of religions forbidden by the Chinese government (such as Falun Gong and Eastern Lightning).
 Yang claims that contemporary China's policies on religion hamper the growth of the red and black markets while leaving free space for the gray market to develop, and if China will liberalize religion completely, the "religious consumers" would mostly turn to "true religions".
 Goossaert rebuts that folk religions are not inferior forms of religion, have deep historical roots and a history of negotiation with the government, and are the largest form of religion in contemporary China, far from being "consumer goods" ready to be replaced by better ones.

+As of 2025, publicly available biographical information does not show that Yang has formal training in geographic information systems (GIS); nonetheless, he is listed as the sole author of Atlas of Religion in China, an atlas whose GIS-generated maps draw on data released by Chinese government agencies.
+Yang's project has drawn criticism for its categorization of certain religious groups, notably in the OSAGE Hong Kong and Taiwan map where Latter-day Saints churches and many other Christian minority churches are labeled as "Christian Fringe".
+Yang's recent research methodology raises data transparency concerns.
+His OSAGE maps covering Taiwan, Japan, and the United States lack disclosure of data sources and validation methods.
+For instance, Yang's OSAGE United States map cites data from sources labeled 'USChurch_scrapped_JoanneWeb_20231017' and 'Directory of Korean Protestant Churches in USA_012725_Final' without providing verifiable source information.
+Notably, 'Joanne' is the English name of the information manager at Yang's center who has no documented social science publications or formal training in the field.

 The Chinese scholar Mou Zhongjian advanced an alternative paradigm to that of the "religious market", actually preceding the latter in time.
 In 2006, Mou put forward the model of "religious ecology" for the study of religion in China, which has been welcomed ad developed by a number of other scholars, including Chen Xiaoyi and Li Xiangping.
 Mou's theory is based upon Julian Steward's idea of multilinear evolution and views Chinese religions as a self-contained and internally structured "social life system", which continuously develops through internal renewal and external interactions, with no distinction between the "religious" and the "secular" realm.